The Reality of the Police State

 Don’t want to sound like an old guy opining about the good old days, but I remember when most cops had revolvers and didn’t discharge hundreds of bullets in a shooting situation, or light up a pickup truck with two Hispanic ladies delivering newspapers in a mindless panic.
 Obviously technology in firearms is much better now, but the unfortunate downside is the 16 or 18 9 mm rounds that can be cranked out of a Glock or a Beretta in just a few seconds, and the disappearance of fire discipline that was ground into us in the police Academy.

-American policing really needs to return to a more traditional role of cops keeping the peace; getting out of police cars, talking to people, and not being prone to overreaction with the use of firearms, tasers, or pepper spray.
+American policing really needs to return to a more traditional role of cops keeping the peace; getting out of police cars, talking to people, and not being prone to overreaction with the use of firearms, tasers, or pepper spray, this new survey shows why policemen love to drive their cars, and therefore, not get off of them as often as they shoyuld.
 Also (said the old crank) those damn polo shirts and blue jean alternate “uniforms” have got to go too.
 Don’t get me wrong, I’ve been in more than my share tussles and certainly appreciate the dangers of police work, but as Joseph Wambaugh famously said, the real danger is psychological, not physical.”

 I think this issue ultimately comes down to America’s view of life.
 With abortion being the culturally accepted option to preserve a luxurious lifestyle, homosexuality being protected and approved, and our culture of war mongering in the name of freedom, who can honestly be surprised that our law enforcement officers, the people that our culture has raised, would ever reflect the culture?
 I believe strongly that our law enforcement procedures have not been hijacked by the NWO or democrats, rather I believe it to be a reflection of our society and the culture they grew up in.